 The Atari 7800 ProSystem is a contemporary of the Nintendo Entertainment System and the Sega Master System.
 Based on extensive feedback from Atari customers, the 7800 features a streamlined design, backward compatibility with the 2600, a powerful graphics processor, and simplified controllers.

-Atari's first portable game system, the Atari Lynx was designed by Epyx and the engineers who created the Amiga.
-Ahead of its time, the Lynx sported a backlit color screen and impressive games, but was unable to tackle the Gameboy juggernaut.
+Lynx was Atari's first portable game system, and world's first color handheld.
+It was designed by Epyx and the engineers who created the Amiga.
+Ahead of its time, the Lynx sported a backlit color screen, stereo sound (in model 2) and an impressive range of games.
+Check out our rarity guide or explore many games listed on Atari Gamer.

 Atari's last game console, the Atari Jaguar represented a huge leap in technology from previous offerings.
 Featuring a 64-bit architecture, the Jaguar had great potential, but its power was difficult to tap.
 Even then, many great games were released and the Jaguar has an avid fan base today.